Liberal Democratic Party (Serbia): Ideology

 LDP is a liberal party, and it is supportive of secularism and multiculturalism.
 It has been also described as progressive and social liberal.
 The LDP is one of the few political parties in Serbia to actively support Serbia's membership into NATO and the independence of Kosovo.
 The LDP is also highly supportive of LGBT rights in Serbia.
-Regarding the economy, it is classical-liberal, market-orientated, and supports privatization, although it is also in favor of social welfare.
+Regarding the economy, it is classical-liberal, market-orientated, and supports privatisation, although it is also in favour of social welfare.
 Additionally, it economic beliefs been described as neoliberal, libertarian, and conservative-liberal.

-Its political positions have been described as centrist, although its social policies are positioned on the left-wing, while it is economically orientated towards the right.
+Its political positions have been described as centrist, although its social policies are positioned on the left-wing, while it is economically oriented towards the right.

+In the Parliamentary Assembly of the Council of Europe, LDP was associated with the Alliance of Liberals and Democrats for Europe.

 Presidents of the Liberal Democratic Party

 Electoral performance

 The LDP's first electoral performance was during the 2007 Serbian parliamentary election, the LDP ran in a coalition together with the Civic Alliance of Serbia, the Social Democratic Union and the League of Social Democrats of Vojvodina which collectively received 5.31% of the popular vote.
 The Civic Alliance would later merge into the LDP the same year.

 The next election followed a year later, with the LDP receiving only 5.24% of the popular vote, its worst performance to date.

 The Liberal Democratic Party competed in the 2012 Serbian parliamentary election as part of the U-Turn coalition.
 The coalition received 6.53% of the popular vote.

 In the 2014 Serbian parliamentary elections, LDP participated in the coalition with the Social Democratic Union and the Bosniak Democratic Union of Sandžak.
 However, the coalition did not win any seats in the National Assembly as it only received 3.36% of the popular vote.

 In the 2016 Serbian parliamentary elections, LDP participated in the coalition with the Social Democratic Party and the League of Social Democrats of Vojvodina.
 The coalition received 5.02% of the popular vote and gained 13 seats in the National Assembly with LDP receiving 4 seats.

-In the 2020 Serbian parliamentary elections, LDP led a coalition called "Coalition for Peace" along with the Vlach National Party and other small Bosniak, Romani, Romanian, and Montenegrin political organizations.
+In the 2020 Serbian parliamentary elections, LDP led a coalition called "Coalition for Peace" along with the Vlach National Party and other small Bosniak, Romani, Romanian, and Montenegrin political organisations.
 However, the coalition had the worst result in LDP's history and it failed to pass the 3% electoral threshold.